geo-martino/musify/README.template.md

    # if you have a very large library, this will take some time...
    library.load()

-   # ...or you may also just load distinct sections of your library as follows
+   # ...or you may also just load distinct sections of your library
    library.load_playlists()
    library.load_tracks()
    library.load_saved_albums()